Glenn W. Turner: Koscot

-According to one report, he was the target of prosecutors "in more than 30 states".
-Disillusioned recruits testified against Turner or his companies, and one judge cited the phrase 'fake it until you make it', as "evidence of malfeasance".
-In 1971, the Federal Trade Commission filed a lawsuit against Koscot, charging restraint of trade.
-In August 1972, he was charged with "86 counts of sale of unregistered securities and failing to register as a dealer".
+According to one report, Turner was the target of prosecutors "in more than 30 states".
+Disillusioned recruits testified against Turner or his companies, and one judge cited the phrase "fake it until you make it", as "evidence of malfeasance".
+In 1971, the Federal Trade Commission (FTC) filed a lawsuit against Koscot, charging restraint of trade.
+In August 1972, Turner was charged with "86 counts of sale of unregistered securities and failing to register as a dealer".

 The Securities and Exchange Commission also filed a lawsuit in 1972 charging that Koscot's program should be considered a security and comply with securities laws and regulations.
 The FTC's decision on Koscot set a precedent for defining if a company is engaging in illegal pyramiding.

 In 1973, a federal judge in Pittsburgh combined more than 1,000 lawsuits by unhappy Koscot investors and regulatory officials into "a single class-action lawsuit seeking more than $900 million."
-Turner, attorney F. Lee Bailey, and eight others were also indicted by a federal grand jury on conspiracy and mail fraud charges.
+Turner's attorney, F. Lee Bailey, and eight others also were indicted by a federal grand jury on conspiracy and mail fraud charges.
 The indictment said that Bailey had appeared in a film made for Turner's organization and had appeared with Turner at several rallies.
 A nine-month trial ended in a hung jury.
-Charges were then dropped against Bailey.
-In 1975, Turner pleaded guilty to a single charge of violating securities laws and was given probation, avoiding prison but financially beaten, "his empire in ruins.
+Charges then were dropped against Bailey.
+In 1975, Turner pleaded guilty to a single charge of violating securities laws and was given probation, avoiding prison but financially beaten, "his empire in ruins".
 After Koscot was sold in bankruptcy, the new owner found that it "had generated $169 million, still had assets of $11 million, but owed $33 million."

-Turner ran in the Democratic primary for the United States Senate election in Florida, 1974, but lost.
-He also lost running for state senate in 1978.
+Turner ran in the Democratic primary for the 1974 U.S. Senate election in Florida, but lost.
+He also lost an election for state senate in 1978.